expressive-code/expressive-code/packages/@expressive-code/plugin-collapsible-sections/README.md

 // next.config.mjs
-import createMDX from '@next/mdx' import remarkExpressiveCode from 'remark-expressive-code'
+import createMDX from '@next/mdx' import remarkExpressiveCode from 'remark-expressive-code' import ecCollapsibleSections from '@expressive-code/plugin-collapsible-sections'

 /** @type {import('remark-expressive-code').RemarkExpressiveCodeOptions} */
 const remarkExpressiveCodeOptions = {
+  plugins: [
+    ecCollapsibleSections({
       // This is where you can pass your plugin options
-  collapsibleSections: {
       styleOverrides: {
-      styleOverrides: {
-        closedBackgroundColor: 'none'
+        closedBackgroundColor: 'red',
       },
-      summary: 'Click to show {count} hidden lines'
-    },
-  },
+    }),
+  ]
 }

 /** @type {import('next').NextConfig} */